swanh/OktaPSM/README.md

 ## Importing the Modules

-After you've downloaded the desired module folder, copy it to your module directory.
+After you've downloaded the module folder, copy it to your module directory.

 The default system module path for Linux/Mac is:
 * /usr/local/microsoft/powershell/6.0.2/modules